nautobot/helm-charts/docs/index.md

   --set redis.enabled=true
 ```

-Note that the above example should only be used for development and testing purposes.
+Note that the above example should only be used for development and testing purposes only.
-We recommend deploying an external PostgreSQL database and an external Redis database
+We recommend deploying an external PostgreSQL database and an external Redis instance
-for production use cases.
+for production and other use cases.
 The minimal configuration for those use cases is the following

 ```console
 helm install {Release Name} {Repo Name}/{Chart Name} \